 Yahweh asks this question to emphasize what he has said.
-This can be stated in active form.
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
 Alternate translation: "You people of Israel certainly know that what I have said is true!"
 (See: Active or Passive)